naveedali8086/sakai-theme-laravel-inertia/README.md

 ## Step 2:

-Open the terminal in the project's directory and perform the following steps:
+After cloning, open terminal in the project's root directory and perform the following steps:

 1. composer install
 2. npm install
-3. @php -r "file_exists('.env') || copy('.env.example', '.env'); (This is create ".env" in the root of project)
+3. @php -r "file_exists('.env') || copy('.env.example', '.env'); (This will create a ".env" file in the root of project)
 4. @php artisan key:generate --ansi (This command generates a key needed by Laravel)
 5. php artisan serve (This command start built-in server and generates a URL, copy and paste that in .env file against "APP_URL" key)